3mdeb/96boards-docs-wiki/HiKeyOPTEE.md

 sudo umount mnt/
 ```

-**NOTE:** Do not copy the *.ta files to different path or else xtest will stall or fail.
+**NOTE:** Do not copy the *.ta files to a different path or else xtest will stall or fail.

 ## 8. Flash binaries to eMMC <a name="flash"></a>
 In addition to the fip.bin and jessie.updated.img built above, you also need: